13pixlar/sticky-list/README.md

 <h1>Gravity Forms Sticky List</h1>

-Sticky List is a Gravity Forms (for wordpress) add-on that lets you list and **edit entries** from the front end.
+Sticky List is a Gravity Forms add-on that lets you list and **edit entries** from the front end.

 <h2>Description</h2>

 #### Sticky List
-Sticky List is a WordPress plugin for <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that lets you list and edit entries from the front end.
+Sticky List is an add-on for the WordPress plugin <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that lets you list and edit entries from the front end.
 You can display a list on the front end where users can view, delete and edit submitted entries.

 **Note:** There is a bug in the Gravity Forms API that prevents Sticky List from working correctly.
 More information and fix, please see the FAQ section of this readme.